rwcitek/ABQ_AirQuality_Parser/README.md

 # AbqAq_Parser
-Parser for Albuquerque, NM, Air Quality data format
+Parser for Albuquerque, N.M., Air Quality data format

 ## Abstract

-This file: abqaq.py will parse a file downloaded from Abq NM's web site for air quality readings.
+This file: abqaq.py will parse a file downloaded from Albuquerque, N.M.'s web site for air quality readings.

-It currently just checks the syntax of the file.
+If the file parses correctly, it will write a YAML formatted file to stdout.
-If the data file parses correctly, it will output a badly formed AST (list of lists) and exit with a 0 status code.
+If there are any problems or the input source does notparse, it will print a message to stderr and exit with a non-zero exit code.

 If there is some fault in the data file or the program itself, it prints an error message on stderr and exits with a status code of 1.